 - Dizziness; fainting; headache; shaking or tremors; unusual weakness; night sweats; reduced sense of touch.

 - Difficulty sleeping; depression; anxiety; feeling of confusion.

-- Back pain; muscle spasms; muscle and/or joint pain; swollen joints; bone pain; muscular weakness; fall.
+- Back pain; muscle spasms; muscle and/or joint pain; swollen joints; bone pain; muscular weakness; pain in the extremities; feeling tired; fall.

 - Swelling of hands, ankles or feet.